Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 ALL STEPS ARE IMPORTANT, Skipping even a couple lowers effectiveness considerably.

-These steps apply to ALL fish, not just Bettas
+These steps apply to ALL fish, not just Bettas.

 Success rate from my experience when ALL steps are followed (which is in the 100s of cases) is about 50%.
 But I must qualify this by stating that in cases where the fish is not eating and non responsive is closer to ZERO while in cases where the fish is responsive, eating and otherwise doing relatively well is much higher than 50%,